In an age when consumers are inundated with messages online, what can you do to stand out?

 4. Take advantage of shoppable posts

-Instagram, on the other hand, has a feature that lets you tag products in your posts and Stories.
+Instagram, on the other hand, lets you tag products in your posts and Stories.
 Check out this photo from the luggage retailer Away, and notice how it contains clickable tags containing each product’s name, price.

 Shoppable tags can come in handy if you regularly share product photos on your page.
 Do note that the feature is only available to accounts that are approved for shopping on Instagram, so if you haven’t done so yet, follow the steps in this help article to get approved.